oscardarwin/cv/index.md

 `10.2022 - now` __Machine Learning Engineer__, understand.ai, Karlsruhe, Germany

-We make automatically generated training data for autonomous vehicles.
+We make AI generated training data for autonomous vehicles.
 In particular, I was on the team that built an object detection model using combined camera and LIDAR data.

 `July 2017 - September 2017` __R&D Specialist__, Grakn Labs Ltd., London, UK